ZengineHQ/zn-frontend-webhooks/README.md

 npm i @zenginehq/frontend-webhooks --save
 ```

-It's important that this gets inside under the `src` directory, alongside your plugin's other code if not Maya won't build it properly.
+It's important that this gets inside under the `plugins/myplugin/src` directory, alongside your plugin's other code if not Maya won't build it properly.

 ## Usage